 The fund may, but is not required to, use futures and options on securities, indices and currencies, forward foreign currency exchange contracts, swaps and other derivatives.
-The fund also may enter into credit default swaps, which can be used to acquire or to transfer the credit risk of a security or index of securities without buying or selling the security or securities comprising the relevant index.
-The fund may invest in credit default swap index products ("CDX") (swaps based on a portfolio of credit default swaps with similar characteristics, such as credit default swaps on high-yield bonds).
 A derivative is a security or instrument whose value is determined by reference to the value or the change in value of one or more securities, currencies, indices or other financial instruments.
 The fund may use derivatives for a variety of purposes, including:

-- In an attempt to hedge against adverse changes in the market prices of securities, interest rates or currency exchange rates - As a substitute for purchasing or selling securities - To attempt to increase the fund's return as a non-hedging strategy that may be considered speculative - To manage portfolio characteristics (for example, the duration or credit quality of the fund's portfolio) - As a cash flow management technique
+- In an attempt to hedge against adverse changes in the market prices of securities, interest rates or currency exchange rates - As a substitute for purchasing or selling securities - To attempt to increase the fund's return as a non-hedging strategy that may be considered speculative - To manage portfolio characteristics (for example, the fund's exposure to various market segments) - As a cash flow management technique